Who will be your NFL team's 2018 MVP? 32 way-too-early picks

 Cornerback Jalen Ramsey

 Ramsey is just two seasons into his career, and he's already a first-team All-Pro and regarded as one of the NFL's best players.
 He draws the opponent's top receiver each week and essentially takes away half the field, which makes going up against the Jaguars' defense even tougher.
-Ramsey is headed for Darrelle Revis/Deion Sanders territory and could be even better because he's bigger and more physical than either. -- Mike DiRocco
+Ramsey is headed for Darrelle Revis/Deion Sanders territory and could be even better because he's bigger and more physical than either of them. -- Mike DiRocco

 Tennessee Titans